dueckminor/home-assistant-addons/docs/gateway/README.md

 ## IP-V6 Support

-If your home network has an external IP-V6 address, you would run into trouble, if the integrated DNS server would answer with the external IP-V6 address.
+If your home network has an external IP-V6 address, it makes sense to use it.

-If your browser would use the external IP-V6 address from your home-network, you would see the configuration-UI of your router, instead of the Home Assistant Gateway.

-To get rid of this problem, the integrated DNS server will use its own IP-V6 address.
-If you now access `ha.home.example.com` from you local network, there will be no hop in between, but from the internet, it will be routed by your internet-router.
-From the internet only the ports forwarded by the router are allowed.
-From the local network, every port is accessible.

 ![IPv6 Routing Diagram](./ipv6-routing.svg)

+Clients from the internet can access your home network using either the external IP-V4 or the external IP-V6 address of your internet router.
+The router forwards the requests to the Home Assistant Gateway.

+But if a client from your local network uses the IPv6 address of your router to access `ha.home.example.com`, it will be routed directly to the management of the router.

+This is a completely different behavior.

+But if clients use the IPv6 address of the Raspberry Pi, they will be routed to the home assistant gateway, which is the desired behavior.

+Clients from the local network will connect directly to the Raspberry Pi and can use all ports exposed by the Raspberry Pi.

+Clients from the internet will be routed over your internet router, but they are limited to the configured port forwarding.
+Hence they can use only the ports 53, 80 and 443.

+The integrated DNS server will answer all DNS queries for your domain with the IPv6 address of the Raspberry Pi, if available.
+Otherwise it will answer with the IPv4 address of your internet router.

 ## Letsencrypt